 Do you have a freelance business?
 Perhaps you’re looking to start freelancing in the near future..
 If so, you’re either already looking to grow your client-base and scale your business, or you’ll soon be joining the over 54 million freelancers in the US, all seeking to gain more control over their careers.

-One of the tallest hurdles in launching a freelance business is deciding what your hourly rate should be (and of course, winning your dream clients).
+One of the tallest hurdles in launching a freelance business is deciding what your hourly rate should be.
 This will directly affect how much you make as a freelancer, what the perceived value is for your services within the industry, and how you’ll define your personal brand.

-Test your way into pricing your services by launching your freelance business while you’re still working full-time.
-Start high and gradually move down (if you have to), but keep in mind that the best freelancer-client relationships are borne out of both fair prices and realistic expectations.
+Test your way into pricing your services by launching a freelance business while you still hold onto your day job.
+Start high with your pricing and gradually move down (if you have to), but keep in mind that the best freelancer-client relationships are borne out of both fair prices and realistic expectations.

 Before you decide on an arbitrary hourly rate for your services, there are a few very important questions you need to ask yourself.

 Do you want a few high-paying clients that take a significant time investment, or would you rather have a higher volume of lower-priced jobs that keep things fresh?
 You need to clearly define your strategy in order to attract the right clients for your desired business.